miracle101000/tap_infinity/privacy.md

 If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at [okolomiracle76@outlook.com].

-By using Tap Infinity, you agree to the terms and conditions outlined in this Privacy Policy.
+By using 10,000,000 Clicks, you agree to the terms and conditions outlined in this Privacy Policy.

-Thank you for choosing Tap Infinity!
+Thank you for choosing 10,000,000 Clicks!